realmagicgreen/magicgreen11ty/src/articles/2018-05-15-byebye-plastic-bags.md

 In 2014, BBPB completed version 1 of their educational booklet for primary aged students to learn about the harms of plastic.

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'The plastic problem in numbers' %}
+{% include 'partials/image.html', name: 'name', caption: 'The plastic problem in numbers' %}